SAP HANA XS Advanced Connection Details

 This driver is able to consume an OData service deployed in one of your SAP HANA XSA application.

-Configure the SAP HANA XS Advanced OData Service¶
+Configure the SAP HANA XS Advanced OData Service

 The OData service in an XSA application is defined in a server module by creating a filename.xsodata file.
 The XSOData files contain the specifications of your created OData service.

-XS UAA Configuration¶
+XS UAA Configuration

 In a Multi-Target SAP HANA Extended Services (XS) Advanced application, the XS User Account and Authentication (UAA) service module is used for authenticating and authorizing users for API access.
 The UAA uses OAuth 2.0 as its Authentication and Authorization flow.
 Before connecting, some configurations must be made to the XS UAA module.

-.
+In either the /path/appname or path/appname/security directory, create a JSON file named xs-security.json.
 In this file, define the configuration for the UAA module.

 To define the module, place the scopes and roles for accessing the OData service in the xs-security.json file.